 The new audiophile LP will be pressed on 180-gram black vinyl and come with a special inner sleeve: a photo of the original master tape box with hand-written engineers' notations (this according to Warner Music Canada's Greg Morris).

-Last year's Record Store Day included a limited edition release of Sit Down Young Stranger (the original title of the album that becamse If You Could Read My Mind), but that one was available only in Canadian stores, and was released by an obscure audiophile vinyl label.
-This year's release is from Warner Music Canada, which is a good thing, and the record will be available in the US too.
+Last year's Record Store Day included a limited edition release of Sit Down Young Stranger (the original title of the album that becamse If You Could Read My Mind), but that one was released by an obscure audiophile vinyl label.
+This year's release is from Warner Music Canada, which is a good thing, but — contrary to what I initially thought — the record is officially announced for Record Store Day only in Canada.
+However, I have learned that it can be ordered by US retailers through a specific individual; have your record store email me (tell them email@example.com) for the contact to order it for the US market.
 It's a limited edition, so while there may be copies available later, it probably won't be easy to find.
+If you want one, make arrangements now.

 You can visit the Record Store Day website to find out which record stores in your area are participating in Record Store Day; I suggest that you call them ahead of time so they know which album you want!
 Here's the link to the RSD site: Record Store Day.